Track workflow > Setup Worm Detection and Tracking > Tracking panel

 If WormLab drops interacting tracks for no apparent reason, increase this number to resolve this issue.

 Position tolerance: Percentage of a position shift (as a fraction of body length) tolerated over consecutive frames to continue a track.
-If the worm position is outside this value, WormLab generates a new worm track.
+For example, if a worm position is outside this value, WormLab generates a new worm track.

 Shape tolerance: Percentage of a shape difference (length, width) tolerated over consecutive frames to continue a track.
-If the worm shape is outside this value, WormLab generates a new worm track.
+For example, if a worm shape is outside this value, WormLab generates a new worm track.

 Track Filtering